 WOMEN EVENT & ACTIVITY LISTINGS

-These women's event listings are regularly being updated so check the dates carefully and contact the area to confirm the event and date.
-You can use this listing to consider planning for your travel for the upcoming year.
+Check the dates of these women's events carefully and contact the area to confirm the event and see if preregistration is required.
 For info about gear, check Women's Nordic Ski Equipment.
 Check the Resort Features Page or the Hot Topics Page or the What's Happening Page for other current upcoming activities.